Dev-Kanani/C-Shell/README.md

 ## Overview

-This project is a custom shell implementation with various features such as command execution, job management, process information retrieval, file searching, and logging.
-The shell supports foreground and background processes and includes several commands to interact with the system.
+This project is a custom shell implementation designed to handle various system-level tasks such as command execution, job management, process control, and input/output redirection.
+The shell supports both foreground and background processes and includes several built-in commands to interact with the system.

 ## Files